RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## Start Multiplexer and Registrar Services

-Multiplexer and Registrar is a single binary, and it will be started as a system service as "lenticularis-mux".
+Multiplexer and Registrar are two threads in a single binary.
+It will be started as a system service as "lenticularis-mux".
 Copy (and edit) the systemd unit file for the service.
 It is started with the user uid:gid=lens3:lens3.

 ```